Uri-cyber/Dashbord/README.md

 ---

-## Synthetic Monitoring – Data Model (Phase 1)
+## Synthetic Monitoring (Always On)

-Phase 1 introduces a dormant `monitor` object for every project.
-Older JSON files are migrated automatically on load and the merged data is persisted back to `localStorage` (and therefore to future exports).
+Every project ships with a `monitor` object and the dashboard now exposes it by default.
+The edit modal provides Login / Tests / Schedule tabs, cards render URL and test status lights, and the `Run Now` action executes the configured flow on demand.
+Results are stored in `project.monitor.state` (overall verdict, per-test code/error, timestamps) and persisted to `localStorage`/exports.
+No network traffic occurs unless you trigger Run Now (or, in future slices, enable the scheduler).

 Default structure: